wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ![Console view with a text field to enter project and name and edit the project id](/content/blog/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api/1createproject.png "Console view with a text field to enter project and name and edit the project id")

-* Select if you will use analytics, I won't in this tutorial.
+* Select if you will use analytics, I won't in this tutorial
 * Click on the button to create the project
 * Wait for the project to be created